 - What milestones have you achieved to date?
 Milestones could include sales forecasts, goals you’ve reached, new store openings, etc.

 - Your legal structure.
 Are you incorporated as an S-Corp?
 An LLC?
 A sole proprietorship?
 Explain your legal structure here.

-In your industry analysis, you need to provide an overview of the laundromat business.
+In your industry analysis, you need to provide an overview of the laundry business.

 While this may seem unnecessary, it serves multiple purposes.